Part of the Series

 A doctor who evaluated Marvin III at Allen Presbyterian determined he was fit for custody, his parents and attorney say, and he was taken to Collin County Jail.
 He would not make it out alive.

-The Collin County medical examiner officially ruled Marvin III’s death a homicide last week, more than a month after he was killed.
+The Collin County medical examiner officially determined Marvin III’s death a homicide last week, more than a month after he was killed.
 Marvin III’s cause of death, according to Collin County Medical Examiner Dr. William Rohr, was “fatal acute stress response in an individual with previously diagnosed schizophrenia during restraint struggle with law enforcement.”
 A final autopsy report is still pending release.
-He had been in custody for at least 10 hours, the family’s attorney, Lee Merritt, says.
+He had spent at least 10 hours in custody, the family’s attorney, Lee Merritt, says.

 “After viewing the video, and then we were released to go home, and then you reflect on what you just saw and take it all in, oh my God.
 It was worse than anything you can imagine,” Marvin III’s father, Marvin Scott Jr., told Truthout.
 Instead of getting him the mental health support he needed, Marvin Jr. says, the jailers instead “‘helped’ him to an agonizing death.”